Installing Client XML Application Files

 and if access is denied for ".ini" files, comment out the line, save and reboot.

-2. For IIS 6 on a Windows 2003 server, which installs with many options shut off by default (for security purposes), you may also have to do these steps, using the IIS Manager.
+- For Windows 2003 server, which installs with many options shut off by default (for security purposes), you may also have to do these steps, using the IIS Manager.

 If you have questions or problems not covered by this document, see the additional assistance section in the installation instructions index.